aerobless/knowledge/💻 Software Development/☁ AWS/Management & Governance.md

 # AWS OpsWorks

 OpsWorks is a configuration management service.
-It provides managed instances of Chef and Puppet.&#x20;
+It provides managed instances of Chef and Puppet.

 Configuration is defined as code for servers.
 Chef and Puppet manages the lifecycle of those configuration changes with servers.